-Explanation: A select few people were given early access to the V5 system for testing and feedback before it was officially released to the masses.
-These units given were from a different production run and the way to tell if a V5 part is a beta part is if it has a lighter gray color instead of a black color.
+Explanation: A select few teams were given early access to the V5 system for testing and feedback before it was officially released to the public.
+These units were from a different production run and the way to tell if a V5 part is a beta part is if it has a lighter gray color instead of a black color.
 The first picture is a beta V5 Robot Brain and the second is the official V5 Robot Brain.
 Note the difference in color: